Munawwar/flowjs/README.md

 ["Task 1 result"]
 Task 2 completed.
 null
-["Async 2 result", "Async 1 result"]
+["Async 1 result", "Async 2 result"]
 Done.
 ```

 ##### How the example works:

 Step 1:
-You are given a fl object that has an internal counter and should be used to set the number of async resources/callbacks that needs to be managed (which is two, in Task 2 above).
+You are given a fl object that has an internal counter and should be used to set the number of parallel async resources/callbacks that needs to be managed (which is two, in Task 2 above).

 Step 2:
-Use the same fl instance to decrement the internal counter (within the task) using the tick() method.
-Also pass the results/errors through tick() so that the next task in the list gets them as it's input.
+Pass the results/errors through callback once the async function returns so that the next task in the list gets them as it's input.
-Once counter hits zero, flow.js automatically executes the next task in the list (which is "Task 2" in the example above).
+This call also decrements the internal counter.
+And once the counter hits zero, flow.js automatically executes the next task in the list (which is "Task 3" in the example above).

 Step 3:
 In "Task 3", the results and errors which we got from the previous task is displayed.